 During the examination, each breast is positioned individually on a platform, and will be gradually compressed with a paddle.
 Breast compression is necessary to obtain an adequate image of the mammary gland; which can sometimes be uncomfortable for some patients.
 This allows better visualisation of the breast tissue, using low doses of radiation, and providing better resolution.
 The technologist will take all necessary precautions to minimise the pain you may feel.

 After the mammography, a radiologist analyses the images, a minimum of four (4) images are obtained: two (2) of each breast.
 If needed, the technologist may add a few additional images to ensure that the entire gland has been properly shown.

 It is possible for the radiologist, to request additional images of compression and/or magnification for various reasons.
 You will then be notified a few days later for a new appointment.
 This does not mean that the diagnosis is severe or that you should be concerned.

-Mammography does not always provide a definitive diagnosis: it allows seeing whether there is an abnormality in the breast, but it is not always possible in determining with certainty if there cancer or not.
+Mammography does not always provide a definitive diagnosis: it allows seeing whether there is an abnormality in the breast, but it is not always possible to determine with certainty if there is cancer or not.

 Other complementary examinations are then necessary to establish the diagnosis:

 - Sampling (biopsy)